 For starters, I enabled my class to deconstruct pieces of written work, separating good ideas and constructing construct sensitive, critical feedback.
 Pobble provides ‘activity cards’ for this purpose, that can be integrated into any classroom routine.
 I introduced these tasks as part of our SOLE time (Self Orientated Learning Environment).
 It has proved to be a very popular activity.
 Pupils can find age-related WAGOLLs (What A Good One Looks Like) independently with ease using the search facility.

 Using Pobble in class has become a daily routine.
-I found giving pupils licence to independently log on and connect with students within the surrounding vicinity really motivated them.
+I found giving pupils a licence to independently log on and connect with students within the surrounding vicinity really motivated them.
 We linked with Kings’ Al Barsha School, 5 minutes down the road.
 With a little direction, my pupils were able to search for the desired school, find pupils in Year 6 and send comments to the students using the ‘Pobble Sandwich’ model.
 This was a win-win situation.
-Not only did the students at Kings’ Al Barsha receive quality feedback from their peers, but it also ensured my students are immersed in top quality writing.
+Not only did the students at Kings’ Al Barsha receive quality feedback from their peers, but it also ensured my students are immersed in top-quality writing.
 Furthermore, they had to suggest how the pupils could up-level their work.
 Very powerful assessment indeed!
 We have now widened the focus and linked with other schools around the globe.

-I also spent time stealing ideas from my new-found teaching resource, you might have heard of it: Twitter.
-The students print out a WAGOLLs from Pobble, that they know are written by children of their age, and overlay an A3 laminated sheet.
+I also spent time stealing ideas from my newfound teaching resource, you might have heard of it: Twitter.
+The students print out WAGOLLs from Pobble, that they know are written by children of their age, and overlay an A3 laminated sheet.
 They then use the structured template to label, underline, highlight, annotate many pieces of work, building up a multitude of top-quality writing ideas.
 We call this process, being ‘WAGOLL Detectives’.
 I feel that children witnessing the standard of writing by others of their age has contributed to the dramatic improvement of writing in school.

 It is obvious that pupils love Pobble.
 They adore investigating other pupils’ work, commenting on genres they are focused on, reading comments on their own work from all around the globe and being nominated in the recent Pobble Awards in various categories.
 The pupils at Ranches love Pobble so much they were inspired to film and produce their own video!